The historical foundations of Malaysia's unique monarchy

 By Ffion Bright

-The evolution of the role of the sultanates, first as absolute sovereigns and then as figureheads for British rule, met a new juncture when a now more united and nationalistic Malaysia got its independence post WWII and the Japanese invasion, as during the drafting of the independence constitution (1956-1957) much controversy surrounded the level of power to be accorded to the sultans.
+The evolution of the role of the sultanates, first as absolute sovereigns and then as figureheads for British rule, met a new juncture when a now more united and nationalistic Malaysia got its independence post WWII and the Japanese invasion.
+Especially during the drafting of the independence constitution (1956-1957) much controversy surrounded the level of power to be accorded to the sultans.
 Ultimately, however, Part 4 of the 1957 Federal Constitution vested executive power in each Sultan.
 The role of elections is underlined with the Conference of Rulers electing a Sultan to rule as monarch for five years, as stated in Chapter 1.3.
 The elective nature of the monarchy is further reflected in the semantics used by Malay nationals and the Malaysian constitution to refer to royalty, notably the monarch is referred to as ‘Yang di-Pertuan Agong’ in Malay which translates directly as ‘he who is made lord’.

 References